-The following disclosure with respect to the Troilus Project has been derived from a technical report and Preliminary Economic Analysis (PEA) entitled "Preliminary Economic Assessment of the Troilus Gold Project, Quebec, Canada" dated October 14, 2020 (the mineral resource has an effective date of July 20, 2020 and the PEA has an effective date of August 31, 2020) prepared by Gordon Zurowski, P. Eng.
-Principal Mining Engineer, AGP Mining Consultants Inc. ("AGP"), Paul Daigle, P. Geo, Senior Associate Geologist, AGP and Mr. Andy Holloway, P. Eng.
+The following disclosure with respect to the Troilus Project has been derived in part from a technical report and Preliminary Economic Analysis ("PEA") entitled "Preliminary Economic Assessment of the Troilus Gold Project, Quebec, Canada" dated October 14, 2020 (the mineral resource has an effective date of July 20, 2020 and the PEA has an effective date of August 31, 2020) prepared by Gordon Zurowski, P. Eng.
+Principal Mining Engineer, AGP Mining Consultants Inc. ("AGP"), Paul Daigle, P. Geo., Senior Associate Geologist, AGP and Mr. Andy Holloway, P. Eng.
 Principal Processing Engineer, AGP (the "Technical Report").
+All defined terms used in the following summary have the meanings ascribed to them in the Technical Report.
+The below summary is subject to all the assumptions, qualifications and procedures set out in the Technical Report.
+The Technical Report was prepared in accordance with NI 43-101.
+For full technical details of the report, reference should be made to the complete text of the Technical Report, which has been filed with the applicable regulatory authorities and is available under the Corporation's SEDAR profile at www.sedar.com.
+The summary set forth below is qualified in its entirety with reference to the full text of the Technical Report.